 Chart 1: Silver bull and bear markets (from April 1968 to January 2016, London PM Fix).

-Therefore, from the long-term perspective, and especially looking at the 2000s, it is hard to understand the accusation of manipulation in the silver market.
+Therefore, from the long-term perspective, and especially looking at the 2000s, it is hard to understand allegations of manipulation in the silver market.
 The cries of “suppression” are extremely selective.
 When the price of silver is decreasing, then this is the obvious effect of evil conspirators, but when the price of silver was rising in the 2000s, then there was no manipulation and the true market forces were at work.
 The influence on prices should only be short-lived, as low prices cure low prices.
 Hence, any attempts to systematically suppress silver prices would be counterproductive, since the reduction in the price of silver would trigger a market reaction in the form of higher demand and upward pressure on the price.

 Hunt Brothers and Silver Thursday

-for a decade, but they were estimated to hold ‘only’ one third of the entire world supply of silver (without counting the significant amount held by governments).
+, but they were estimated to hold ‘only’ one third of the entire world supply of silver (without counting the significant amount held by governments).
 Moreover, their attempt to corner the market failed, as the price of silver plunged on March 27, 1980 (the so-called ), causing losses of over a billion dollars for the Hunt brothers.

 Naked Silver Short Selling